 Follow-up:

-Problem Overview: Each node in a binary tree has a next pointer that should point to its immediate neighbor on the same level.
-If no neighbor exists, the pointer should be null.
-The tree is not guaranteed to be perfect, so missing children must be handled while linking nodes level by level.
+Problem Overview: You are given a binary tree where each node contains an extra next pointer.
+The task is to connect every node to its immediate neighbor on the same level.
+If there is no neighbor, the next pointer should be set to null.
+Unlike the simpler version of the problem, the tree is not guaranteed to be perfect, so children may appear in any structure.

 Approach 1: Level Order Traversal Using a Queue (O(n) time, O(n) space)